yasharAhari/Random_num_VM/README.md

   | We are using the `Ubuntu 16.04 LTS` for this application     |

 * In the `Firewall` section,  toggle the **Allow HTTP traffic** and **Allow HTTPS traffic** on.
-* Save and wait to VM load up.
+* Save and wait to VM to load up.

 ### Connecting to the VM